 Civilization did not spring fully conceived from the mind of Sid Meier back in 1991.
 It was an extension of his previous work such as Pirates! and more directly Railroad Tycoon.
 It was also influenced by the board game Civilization, it’s successors such as Advanced Civilization and to a lessor extent History of the World.
-Other influences come from the literary world.
+Other influences came from the literary world.
 As Sid Meier’s Civilization game has evolved, there are a number of books that provide insight into how the game and AI function:

 - Sun Tzu, “The Art of War“